Knetic/boji/README.md

 By default it runs on port `5157`, but this can be configured with the `-p` flag.
 Further options are available by just running `boji` with no arguments, or `boji -h`.

+## This seems really basic, what other applications should I use with this?

+* The author backs up his pictures/screenshots/videos/contacts/etc from his Android phone with [FolderSync](https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite&hl=en_US).
+* For day-to-day one-off uploads or downloads, the author uses Linux Mint, which supports the `dav://` protocol in its file browser.
+* On Windows, the author maps the `B:` drive of his machine following the [University of Leicester tutorial](https://www2.le.ac.uk/offices/itservices/ithelp/my-computer/files-and-security/work-off-campus/webdav/webdav-on-windows-10)

+The author intends to add a very simple web frontend to boji in the near future.

 ## What does "boji" mean?

  It's a loose transliteration of the word for "duplicate" in Korean (한극: 복제).
 Korean speakers will probably be horrified at this butchered pronounciation, but it's unique and easy to say.

+ ## Errata

+ This project is built directly on top of a fork from [hacdias webdav](https://github.com/hacdias/webdav).
+The author of boji has no affiliation with hacdias.